KSU-Database-System-Design-2022-Group-1/project-frontend/README.md

 # KStore Frontend
 ## Launching
-The front end is served using a Node.JS server with Axios routing.
+The front end is served using a Node.JS server.
 To launch said Node server, run:
 ```
 npm install
-npm start
+npm run start
 ```